2020 Education Programs

 2020 Conservation Halton Education Programs

-We know integrating outdoor education into your classroom or youth group meetings is challenging during Covid19, so our educators have developed three safe and fun ways to engage with Conservation Halton parks while we ride out the pandemic!
+We know integrating outdoor education into your classroom or youth group meetings is challenging during Covid19, so our educators have developed three safe and fun ways to engage with Conservation Halton programs while we ride out the pandemic!

 You can now enjoy Conservation Halton’s environmental and historical education programs through your computer, your schoolard, or at one of our parks: